knowsshit/ISCP.ahk/README.md

 Special thanks to:
 * G33kDude for his work on Socket.ahk
 * /u/anonymous1184 on Reddit for helping me get started.

 I have never touched AHK before this weekend! :)

 Remember to change the IP address in the beginning of the script to get started!

+Features to come/personal wishlist (feel free to contact me if you want to help out!)
+* Option to show OSD on PC screen with new volume level or feedback from functions
+* A GUI Remote control with buttons for easy control of functions and a display to show volume, current input and other functions of the AVR.

 Example key bindings: